JHadley1406/xyzreader/README.md

 # xyzreader
-Project 5 for Udacit android nanodegree
+Project 5 for Udacity Android Nanodegree

 ##Origin
 This project was supplied by Udacity for their Android Nanodegree program.